Audi Q3 SUV - Engines, drive & performance

 Audi Q3 diesel engines

 Only one diesel engine is offered in the Audi Q3, but the 2.0-litre is available in a choice of two power outputs.
-The 148bhp version is available with a manual or automatic gearbox, while the 187bhp version is automatic-only.
+The 148bhp 35 TDI version is available with a manual or automatic gearbox, while the 187bhp 40 TDI is automatic-only.

 Audi's latest engine nomenclature takes some understanding.
 The 35 TFSI, a 148bhp 1.5-litre turbo, sits at the bottom of the range, with front-wheel-drive and the six-speed manual gearbox.
-Audi claims it manages 0-62mph in 9.3 seconds.
-A quattro four-wheel-drive version will be offered soon, plus a seven-speed S Tronic gearbox is available with a 9.2-second 0-62mph time claimed.
+Audi claims it manages 0-62mph in 9.5 seconds.
+The seven-speed S Tronic gearbox shaves a tenth of a second off this.

-The 40 TFSI and 45 TFSI are 187 and 227bhp versions of a 2.0-litre turbocharged petrol engine.
-They cover 0-62mph in 7.4 and 6.3 seconds respectively and both have quattro four-wheel drive and the S tronic automatic gearbox as standard.
+The 40 TFSI and 45 TFSI are 187 and 242bhp versions of a 2.0-litre turbocharged petrol engine.
+They cover 0-62mph in 7.3 and 5.8 seconds respectively and both have quattro four-wheel drive and the S tronic automatic gearbox as standard.
 While the latter is markedly faster when pushed to its limits, the 187bhp version has more than enough power to satisfy most drivers.